 - Student Life Hearing Officer: Any case can be resolved through this option if the student requests it.
 This option will involve a third party university-trained employee that will determine whether the student violated a Standard of Conduct and determine the appropriate sanctions to be imposed.

-- Student Conduct Board Hearing: This option is available to students who receive a recommended sanction of deferred suspension or greater, or for students wishing to appeal their imposed grade penalty for academic misconduct.
+- Student Conduct Board Hearing: This option is available to students who receive a recommended sanction of deferred suspension or greater.
 The Student Conduct Boards consists of Students, Faculty, and Staff members of the University community.
 The student portion of the board will always be equal to or greater than the staff or faculty members.
 In this option, an SCCS staff member will present their case to the board along with a student’s defense.
 The board will determine if a student is responsible and what appropriate sanctions will be imposed.

 - Uniform Administrative Procedures Act (UAPA) hearing: This option is also only available to students who receive a recommended sanction of deferred suspension of greater.
 This type of hearing will be conducted by an administrative law judge and attorneys will be permitted to advocate for both the student and the university.